ahukui/PEFound/README.md

 | SimpleITK | 2.3.1 |
 | einops | 0.8.0 |

-Use a Python 3.10 environment and an NVIDIA GPU with a driver compatible with the selected PyTorch CUDA build.

-GPU memory requirements depend on batch size and precision.
-Start with a small per-GPU batch size and increase it according to available memory.

-> The instructions below are based on source-code inspection.
-End-to-end training requires the MRI data and BERT weights and has not been verified with the supplied files alone.

 ## Installation

 ### 1. Download the repository

-Replace the URL and directory name with the actual repository information.

 ```bash
 git clone https://github.com/ahukui/PEFound.git
 cd PEFound